minhae0516/neural_data_analysis/README.md

 In the following codes, I split the data set into `train_data`, `validation_data`, `test_data`.
 `test_data` is never touched during the training.
-I use `K-fold cross validation` in order to avoid overfitting.
+I use [Stratified K-fold cross validation](https://towardsdatascience.com/cross-validation-in-machine-learning-72924a69872f) in order to avoid overfitting.
 During K-fold validation, `train_data` and `validation_data` is determined and used.

 - `encoding_v3.ipynb`: Estimate belief from neural signal